Catalyse Projects Forum & Skills Lab

 What was the Projects Forum?

 The Catalyse Projects Forum was originally set up in 2011.
 It functioned as an ‘open door’ for any qualified CAT therapists in the north who had ideas which could be helpfully nurtured with a group of core active Forum members.
-In the last few years it met on a biannual basis in Manchester, up until its last meeting in May 2017.
+It met on a biannual basis in Manchester, up until its last meeting in May 2017.

-We welcomed anyone who had tentative ideas or innovations which the group could help and support to develop.
+We welcomed anyone with tentative ideas or innovations which the group could help and support to develop.
 The Forum acted as an incubator and container for ideas volunteered by anyone wanting to offer something new under the umbrella of CAT.

 The Forum offered a space to reflect on and develop such ideas which could then be facilitated through Catalyse into training events.
-The Forum was used to develop numerous CPD events including many of those listed here.
+The Forum was used to develop numerous CPD events.

-The Forum was also been a platform to develop Personal Reformulations (previously known as Mini Therapies), which are offered to a number of Universities for Clinical Psychology trainees, and to people completing CAT Skills training.
+The Forum was also been a platform to develop Personal Reformulations, which are offered to a number of Universities for Clinical Psychology trainees, and to people completing CAT Skills training.